 Imagine the serenity of having your very own lakefront cabin, gazing up at the stars from the comfort of an airstream trailer in the desert, or hearing the waves lap up against the shore at an oceanfront cottage.
 Africa’s safari feel-like possibilities are endless!

 Prepare to leave that second swimsuit tucked away in a drawer as you make room in your luggage for a few COVID-avoidance essentials.

-A lot of questions have arisen around the value of wearing protective coverings, general hygiene and disinfecting public spaces.
-To better understand how these issues might impact your packing decisions, visit the CDC website which offers answers to these questions and more.
+Many questions have arisen around the value of wearing protective coverings, general hygiene, and disinfecting public spaces.
+To better understand how these issues might impact your packing decisions, visit the CDC website, which offers answers to these questions and more.

 Inspired by Jason Heidemann & Martina Sheehan post on Travelocity: 8 ways to east back into travel.